togakangaroo/togakangaroo.github.io/_posts/2017-08-03-on-this-in-javascript.md

 So anyone who's worked with javascript objects knows about the dot operator `foo.bar` gets the object in the variable `foo` and then gets the value in it's property `bar`.

 <aside style="float: right; margin: 1em; width: 15em;">
   I'm beng a bit loose with my language here, it's not <em>the dot syntax itself that does this</em>.
 Using <code>foo["doBar"]()</code> will have the exact same effect.
-It is the actual porcess of getting and invoking an object property all in one go that causes things to get funky.
+It is the actual process of getting and invoking an object property all in one go that causes things to get funky.
 </aside>

 But it does a bit more than that when combined with invocation